Free Guide for Practice Owners

 • What role do you want to play post-transition?

 • How do you want your team treated?
-Ask to speak with owners who sold to this buyer previously.

 You don't need all the answers today.